a2a cloud

 /app/config.json

-Identity, endpoints, auth mode, inferred skill schemas
+Identity, endpoints, auth mode, inferred tool schemas

 /app/a2a-client.js